sirixdb/sirix/README.md

 -XX:+DisableExplicitGC
 ```

-We've also had tremendously good results using GraalVM, possibly due to its JIT compiler and the improved escape analysis.
+We've also had perfect results using GraalVM, possibly due to its JIT compiler and the improved escape analysis.

 ### Setup of the SirixDB HTTP-Server and Keycloak to use the REST-API